 Centrifugal casting is a method used to cast cylindrical parts and components that produces fine-grained outer surfaces with even dispersion.
 To work, liquefied grey iron is poured into a mold that rotates at high speeds as it is introduced.
 Centrifugal casting stands apart from many other types of casting because it is mainly used to create stock materials for further machining, as opposed to parts shaped for specific applications.
 Grey iron castings made via this process can also be almost any diameter, length, and thickness.

-Next, die casting is popular for continuous cycle or the fast production of castings.
+Die casting is popular for continuous cycle or the fast production of castings.
 It uses reusable molds that are made in the shape of the desired finished product.
 To die cast the metal, manufacturers must inject it into the die and apply pressure.
 Die casting is good for use with small to medium parts that require good dimensional stability, carefully produced details and good surface quality.

-Sand molding is a low-cost and low-maintenance casting option that uses a sandy mixture as a mold.
+Sand casting, or sand molding, is a low-cost and low-maintenance casting option that uses a sandy mixture as a mold.
 The four main mixtures from which manufacturers may choose are called no bake, dry sand, skin-dried, and green sand.